jballas/441_work/final/readme.md

 In order to have a large group of berries appear, I ended up using a `frameQuantity`, then I had them appear randomly within the game's boundaries by creating a rectangle.(4) Once they appeared on the screen I made them collectable.
 I still need to tweak this, since the berries appear on top of water, but I should be able to create an `if statement` to prevent that.

-### scenes
+### Connecting Scenes

 In order to make my code flow better I needed to have multiple files that connect.
-Phaser 3 does this with scenes, and connecting those scenes.
-For some reason I couldn't figure this out, and I spent hours looking at different tutorials, only to discover I had put a comma in the wrong place.
-So, with my config fixed, my loading screen would appear, and preload events.
+Phaser 3 does this with scenes and connecting those scenes.
+(5) For some reason I couldn't figure this out, and I spent hours looking at different tutorials, ultimately I discovered I had put a comma in the wrong place.
+So, with my config fixed, my loading screen would appear, and preload the assets.

-I still have errors, of course, when it tries to load the game, but now I'm switching gears myself and going to work on art.
+I still have errors, of course, when it tries to load the game.
+The camera size and posistion is different in my forest map, compared to my title.
+So, I have to figure out how to change the camera for a scene only.

-I have new artwork for my title/loading page.
+There is now new artwork for my title/loading page.
+It's like the opening of an animated cartoon, except with Rosie the Bear emotes.
+This is the code that makes it play. `face.anims.play('faces');`

+DONE
+- Create title page artwork
+- Start page goes to the bus, and the bus connects forest

 To do:
 - update map to make a top layer above the player!